-The American Heart Association has released an updated scientific statement on resistant hypertension that focuses on changes to the definition, approaches to diagnosis and recommendations for treatment of the disease.
+The American Heart Association has released an updated scientific statement on resistant hypertension that focuses on changes to the definition, approaches to diagnosis and recommendations for treatment of the disorder.

-“There has been a tremendous amount of new, excellent research on all aspects of resistant hypertension — from definition to prognosis to diagnosis to treatment — that has emerged since the last scientific statement was published in 2008,” Carey, who is dean emeritus and professor of medicine at the University of Virginia, told Cardiology Today.
+“A prolific amount of new, excellent research on all aspects of resistant hypertension — including definition, prognosis, diagnosis and treatment — has emerged since the last scientific statement in 2008,” Carey, who is dean emeritus and professor of medicine at the University of Virginia, told Cardiology Today.

-Second, for patients to be diagnosed with resistant hypertension, they must have BP levels above target while taking at least antihypertensive agents — which are commonly limited to diuretics, long-acting calcium channel blockers and blockers of the renin-angiotensin system such as ACE inhibitors or angiotensin receptor blockers — at maximally tolerated doses, according to the statement.
+Second, for patients to be diagnosed with resistant hypertension, they must have BP levels above goal while taking at least three antihypertensive drug classes — commonly limited to a diuretic, a long-acting calcium channel blocker and a blocker of the renin-angiotensin system, such as an ACE inhibitor or angiotensin receptor blocker — each at maximal or maximally tolerated doses, according to the statement.

-Third, to diagnose true resistant hypertension, Carey said, the white-coat effect must be excluded by not only measuring out-of-office BP using ambulatory or home BP monitoring.
+Third, to diagnose true resistant hypertension, Carey said, the white-coat effect must be excluded by measuring out-of-office BP using ambulatory (or home) BP monitoring.

-Fourth, diagnosis of resistant hypertension now requires the exclusion of nonadherence to antihypertensive medications, according to Carey.
-Nonadherence can be detected through several methods, including “frank and nonjudgmental clinician-patient discussion, monitoring of prescription refills and pill counts, and, if available, biochemical assays of drugs or their metabolites in urine or plasma,” the committee wrote.
-However, none of these methods are perfect and it may be best to use a combination to assess patient nonadherence, according to Carey.
+Fourth, diagnosis of resistant hypertension now requires the exclusion of nonadherence to the antihypertensive drug regimen, according to Carey.
+Nonadherence can be detected through several methods, including “frank and nonjudgmental clinician-patient discussion, monitoring of prescription refills and pill counts, BP measurement following witnessed drug ingestion and/or, if available, biochemical assays of drugs or their metabolites in urine or plasma,” the committee wrote.
+However, none of these methods are perfect and it may be best to employ a combination to assess drug nonadherence, according to Carey.

 Importance of sleep